-As Director of Operations, Lauren is responsible for the overall management of the operational activities of SJSA with includes leasing with stakeholders, supervising and coordinating volunteers, overseeing the development of projects, fiscal management and devising strategies to ensure the growth of the organization.
+As Executive Director, Lauren is responsible for overseeing the programs, strategic planning, and administration of SJSA which includes leasing with stakeholders, supervising and coordinating all team members and volunteers, overseeing the development of programs, fiscal management and devising strategies to ensure the growth of the organization.
 Lauren currently works as a School Psychologist in the Los Angeles Unified School District.
 She recently completed her Masters in Educational Psychology and is working towards her Education Specialist Degree in School Psychology at Loyola Marymount University.
 As a researcher, she is passionate about focusing on issues that impact those who, as a result of elements of their identity, are often faced with the erasure of their voice and power due to marginalization, systemic oppression, and underrepresentation.
 In working with SJSA, Lauren is able to use her passion as the foundation for education, outreach, and collaboration.

 Stephanie Valencia is a director of programming for SJSA that includes planning and scheduling workshops, exhibitions and more.
 She has her BA in criminal justice from Weber State University and works with probation and parole population in Napa County, CA. She also engages in teaching and leading workshops with young people and facilitated the amazing workshop that created the community quilt entitled 'Reparations.'